 According to Fraser, one ingrained aspect of the Jamaican work culture that has caused this trend is an aging model where companies “manage down”, instead of today’s approach of serving the production line staff and empowering them in their roles as a means of motivation and retention.
 But the industry has since come around, and the knowledge pool is getting deeper as a result.

-“In terms of people who know best practices in managing and retaining staff, it’s 100% better than it was 5 years ago,” said Fraser.
+“In terms of people who know best practices in managing and retaining staff, it’s 100% better than it was five years ago,” said Fraser.
 “And while there has been great collaboration between the government and the industry to increase the talent pool, both in numbers and quality, no-one is really talking about the gap in leadership.”

 Fraser believes that the operations manager level is “robust”, and that clients are very impressed with middle management, but also that there is simply not enough senior management talent to meet the rush of BPO growth in Jamaica.